wxcctechsummit/wxcclabguides/LTRCCT-2336/Lab_Info.md

 ## Before starting the labs

-1. Please confirm that you can login to WxCC Admin portal by using the links above.
+1. Please confirm that you can login to WxCC Admin portal and Agent desktop by using the links above.

 2. You have to use the admin account (with Administrator privileges) for access to Control Hub and Administration portal.